 Subnetwork system diagrams

-While defining the subnetworks related to a utility network tier, the system allows you to assign one or more diagram templates to the tier.
+While defining the subnetworks related to a utility network tier, the system offers the ability to assign one or more diagram templates to the tier.
 Then, when the diagram templates have been set up, running the Update Subnetwork tool on that utility network tier results not only in updating attributes, classes, and tables for the related specified subnetworks in the database, but also in building system diagrams based on each of those assigned diagram templates to diagrammatically represent each related specified subnetwork.

 The subnetwork system diagrams are particular network diagrams that are managed behind the scenes; they are created and maintained by the Update Subnetwork tool.